-Dissemination text about boat grave at Lofotr Viking Museum in the Viking Age.
-Audio file will come soon.
+Learn more about boat grave at Lofotr Viking Museum in the Viking Age.
+At the museum we have tworeconstructions of the Gokstad ship.

 The most famous literary source of a Viking Chieftain’s funeral was written by Ibn Fadlan between 921 and 922 AD.
 It happened somewhere along the river Volga, in present-day Russia.
 Fadlan wrote that when the Chieftain died, the ship was pulled ashore.
 The dead Chieftain was taken into the tent that had been raised on the ship, and they laid him on a rug and supported him with pillows.
 They spent 10 days sewing magnificent clothes for him.
 Weapons, objects and food and drink were placed on the Chieftain’s body.
 A slave woman was sacrificed in addition to horses, dogs, and cows.
 The ship was set on fire and a mound was raised over the ashes.